akarve/bip-keychain/pre-bips/steganographic-seeds.md

 1. BIP-39 "mnemonics" are not particularly easy to remember.

-1. Computing BIP-39's checksum bits necessitates a computer, making completely offline seeds impossible.
+1. Computing BIP-39's checksum bits necessitates a computer, making offline seeds impossible.

 1. Some hardware vendors support independent sources of entropy such as die rolls but, unfortunately for the security, convenience, and trust of the users, vary